ixanza/tranquility/README.md

 - Wyrmstooth (with requiem patch from lilmoefow)
 - Vigilant (with requiem patch from lilmoefow)
 - Dragonborn (via Fozar's Dragonborn Patch)
-- Legacy of the Dragonborn (with requiem patch from lilmoefow)
+- Legacy of the Dragonborn (with Requiem Patch and Museum Integration)

 ## Installation